-Street Law relies on the creativity of it's trainers to bring law to life in a highly participatory and interactive way and all our Street Lawyers must attend a weekend training session held at our Edinburgh office.
-The weekend is intense, interactive and learner centred but mainly, it's lots of fun!
-Training weekends are usually held in October and you should contact Lyndseythomson@lawscot.org.uk for further information regarding our next training event.
+Street Law relies on the creativity of its trainers to bring law to life in a highly participatory and interactive way and all our Street Lawyers must attend our mandatory training sessions.
+These are, under normal circumstances, held annually at our Edinburgh office and we are hoping for our next training event to take place in January.
+The training is intense, interactive and learner centred but mainly, it's lots of fun!

-If you are interested in becoming a Street Law trainer, please read the information below to ensure that you are eligible to participate and contact Lyndseythomson@lawscot.org.uk to register your interest.
+If you are interested in becoming a Street Law trainer, please read the requirements below to ensure that you are eligible to participate and contact email@example.com to register your interest.

-- You must be a current LLB student (for Graduate Entry LLB only 1st year students will be accepted)
+- You must be a current LLB student (for Graduate Entry LLB only first year students will be accepted)

-- You must commite to at least 2 programmes per year or complete at least 8 lessons per year,
+- You must commit to at least two programmes per year or complete at least eight lessons per year.

 Street Law has been a rewarding project for the organisers, pupils and particularly the trainers themselves.
 Some of the students who have been involved with Street Law agreed to feedback to us on their experience.
 We asked them to explain why they chose to participate, their experience of the programme and what they feel they have gained from it.